3rd Storee: Career

 After the short lived journey with Chapter 4, the band members decided to take a break from recording as a group and went on the different avenues.
-Kevontay became an actor and appeared in various television shows and films, but is most known playing the role of Jerome on the comedy series Everybody Hates Chris.
-In 2016, he was a featured actor on the web series "Spook Hunters" from Bullz Eye Entertainment.
+Kevontay became an actor and appeared in various television shows and films, but is most known playing the role of Jerome on the comedy series Everybody Hates Chris, who was also known for his catchphrase "Hey, little dude from across the street, let me hold a dollar".
+In 2016, he was a featured actor on the web series "Spook Hunters" from Bullz Eye Entertainment and appeared in the 2018 TV film biopic Whitney, portraying the gangbanger who killed Bobby Brown's brother-in-law Steven Sealy.
 While Jay-R continued to write and produce songs for other artists.
 Past 3rd Storee bandmate Lil' Man, now known as K. Young, went on the continue his solo career.
 Dante Clark (D-Smoove) briefly acted in guest appearance roles on Boston Public & City Guys.
 He later became a production manager/coordinator for various television shows.
 J'son continued entertainment going under the name Jay Sonic and became an actor and done voice overs for commercials.
 Gavyn became a solo artist and was featured on various artist music, he also vocal produced for Keyshia Cole album 11:11.
 He also toured with many acts as well as serving as a temporary lead singer with The Gap Band.

 In a summer 2017 interview on YouTube with Black Hollywood Live, Kevontay discussed he would hope a 3rd Storee reunion would happen.
 He was in doubt about an attempt to start a solo career, but it did not come to happen, however he did started rapping.
-In the meanwhile he expressed he rather be more behind the scenes with entertainment with future projects as well as develop an animated series.
+In the meanwhile he expressed he rather be more behind the scenes with entertainment with future projects as well as develop an animated series, which he later would reprise his role voice acting as the street hustler, Jerome on the reboot animated sequel Everybody Still Hates Chris on Comedy Central in 2024.

 In a fall 2017 social media post, Jay-R hinted a reunion of the original 3rd Storee members with a recent photo of all 4 bandmates together, citing "Don't Forget, we're coming!!!", with the hashtags explaining that "nothing can break their bond".

 In May 2018, the original four members (K. Young/Lil' Man, Jay-R, Kevontay and D-Smoove) released their new independent single "Leave Ur Man" featuring Bad Lucc (of Dubb Union) on internet streaming services.
 This is K-Young's return since his departure from the group in 2000.